Department of Public Health

 Following admission, 9 units of approved graduate work completed elsewhere may be applied toward the MPH degree.

-At the beginning of clinical coursework, including the field practicum, students are required to provide documentation of TB screening and immunizations appropriate for the clinical setting.
+At the beginning of clinical coursework, including the field practicum, students are required to provide documentation of TB screening and immunizations appropriate for the clinical or field practicum setting.

-A student’s health status must permit him/her to safely undertake and complete clinical experience required for the degree.
-As a fully prepared health professional, the student is expected to take responsibility for self-evaluation of her/his health status, including an assessment of the safety and appropriateness of practice in the clinical context.
+A student’s health status must permit him/her to safely undertake and complete clinical (field practicum) experience required for the degree.
+As a fully prepared public health practitioner, the student is expected to take responsibility for self-evaluation of her/his health status, including an assessment of the safety and appropriateness of practice in the clinical context.

 Students may select additional elective courses to support their programs of study as directed by faculty.